sam-motamed/Video-Editing-X-Attention/README.md

 You can edit an oject in a video via the jupyter notebook.
 Simply provide a prompt and set ```obj_to_edit``` to a word in the prompt you want to edit.
 To control the size and motion of the object, refer to ```function E in guidance_function.py```.
+Experimenht with different backward guidance scales and prompts to get the desired edit.
+Note that current T2V models produce noisy cross-attentions so if your edit doesn't work, visualize the cross-attentions, this could be why.

 ## To Dos

 - [ ] Enable real video editing
 - [ ] Support mode resolutions
+- [ ] Intergaret DiT based T2V backbones like Open Sora